Publications

 Author: Mieke Kirkels

-Illustrations: students Kavre Deaf School
+Illustrations: students of the Kavre Deaf School

 Design: Claudia van der Tuijn